-Usually, I’m not the type of person who will tell you that you NEED something, for anything, ever.
-I consider myself somewhat of a minimalist, though not in the strictest sense.
-But newborns bring a whole new set of needs to your home.
-And with them, you might want a few things to help ease your journey into motherhood.
+Usually, I’m not the type of person who will tell you that you NEED something.
+I’m a minimalist through and through, even with baby gear.
+However, newborns bring a whole new set of needs to your home.
+And with them, you might want a few things to help ease your journey into parenthood.
+I have compiled a list of bare minimum baby essentials and a checklist to ease this time for you.

 Why go with just the bare minimum baby essentials?